oughtinc/patchwork/README.md

 Once budgets are in place, we'll need to consider the interaction between budgets and automation.
-Since budgets are part of the workspace state, differences in budgets correspond result in cache-based automation treating the corresponding contexts as different.
+Since budgets are part of the workspace state, differences in budgets result in cache-based automation treating the corresponding contexts as different.
 This reduces the number of cache hits substantially.
-This could be addressed by
+This could be addressed
+by:

 1. Only showing budgets rounded to the nearest power of 10.
 (This is what Paul did in some implementations.)
 2. Hiding the budget behind a pointer so that users can ask questions about it (e.g., "What is the nearest power of 10 for budget #b")